marcgg/marcgg.github.com/_posts/2015-08-04-git-first-parent-log.md

 blog: true
 category: blog
 tag: Git
+socialmediapreview: "git --first-parent"
 ---

 Git is full of little features that are very cool to discover.
 Let me tell you about an option of the [git-log][1] function:

 	$ git log --first-parent